Guidelines

 Strong

-Include partner if available; check for the impact of PE on the partner.
+Include the partner if available; check for the impact of PE on the partner.

 Strong

-Use behavioural, cognitive and/or couple therapy approaches.
-Consider mindfulness exercises.
+Use behavioural, cognitive and/or couple therapy approaches in combination with pharmacotherapy.
+Discuss the use of mindfulness exercises.

 Weak